stefano-dorian-franco/stefano-dorian-franco-data-official/README.md

 <hr>
 <hr>

-  ## France - Italia - Europe : Historical and Cultural Diplomatic Tradition and Mediation
+  ## France - Italia - Europe : Historical and Cultural Diplomatic Tradition and Mediation (since 2013)

   ### **Historical cultural and diplomatic researches (2013 to 2017) for the Circle of the Italiani Oriundi di Parigi created in 1861**